 Ralston Fields is an urban renewal area that has been undergoing significant redevelopment.
 There are two major redevelopment activity areas.
 The first area is called Ralston Creek.
-The redevelopment started with a renovation to Ralston Central Park by the City that is on the eastern border of this urban renewal area.
+The redevelopment started with a renovation of Ralston Central Park by the City, which is on the eastern border of this urban renewal area.
 The commercial area consists of three shopping centers that were built in the 1960s which are old and outdated.
-One shopping center is now anchored by Super Walmart.
-In this same area, there is also an undeveloped strip that the Authority and a developer are working on to create a new affordable rental housing development called Ralston Gardens.
-The Authority purchased this parcel of land and will sell it to the developer when the project is approved.
-The developer will be receiving tax credits to help support this 102 unit development targeted towards households with incomes between 30% and 80% of the area median income.
-This project is expected to break ground in June 2023.
-The Authority is also working with a developer on Paseo Place apartments, which will have 36 multi-family units.
-The Authority is also investing \$2,500,000 to create a linear park called Garrison Garden Paseo that links the neighborhood to the south of Ralston Creek with all new amenities along Ralston Road, the park will have demonstration gardens, a water feature and seating areas to view the mountains and gardens.
+Super Walmart now anchors one shopping center.
+In this same area, there is a former water treatment plant that the Authority abated and demolished.
+In its place, a new affordable rental housing development called Ralston Gardens was completed in October 2024, adding 102 units targeted toward households with incomes between 30 and 80% of the area median income.
+The Authority has also worked with a developer on Arvada Point Flats, which is a 36-unit multi-family apartment development with two units set aside as affordable.
+The project opened at the end of 2023.
+A new \$3.8 million city park, Garrison Garden Paseo, was completed in October 2024.
+The park connects the neighborhood south of Ralston Creek to the new amenities along Ralston Road.
+It features demonstration gardens, a water feature, and seating areas with views of the mountains and gardens.

 The Authority is working with a developer on the second and third shopping centers.
-Phase 1 is the Shops at Ralston Creek which includes four retail buildings totaling 30,000 square feet.
-All but one space is leased.
-Revenues decreased 3% in 2022 as the urban renewal area continues to return to pre-pandemic levels.
+Phase 1 is the Shops at Ralston Creek, which includes four retail buildings totaling 30,000 square feet.
+It is now 100% leased, and the newest tenant is slated to open in 2025.